 Common effects

 Injection site reactions, nausea, diarrhea, abdominal discomfort, headache, and fatigue are the most frequent issues, often during dose titration and typically easing with time or adjustment.
-Does your plan include a check‑in during early weeks?
+Clinicians typically schedule check-ins during early weeks of titration.

 Pigmentation changes

-Skin darkening, more freckles, or changes in existing moles can occur due to melanocortin cross‑talk.
+Skin darkening, more freckles, or changes in existing moles can occur due to melanocortin cross-talk at MC1R.
 Periodic skin checks are prudent, especially if you have many nevi.
-Have you noticed any new or changing spots?
+Regular skin examinations are recommended.

 Mood signals

-Depression and suicidal ideation have been reported in post‑marketing and trial settings.
+Depression and suicidal ideation have been reported in post-marketing and trial settings.
 Baseline screening and ongoing monitoring are standard safety steps.
-Are mood check‑ins built into your follow‑up?
+Mood check-ins should be built into follow-up.

 Cardiometabolic markers

 As intake and weight shift, blood pressure, lipids, and glycemic markers often improve, though individual responses vary.
 Early in therapy, monitor heart rate and blood pressure to catch outliers.
-Which metrics will you track first?
+Clinicians individualize monitoring based on baseline risk.

 Contraindications and cautions

 Weight‑loss therapies are generally avoided in pregnancy and breastfeeding.
 Active, uncontrolled depression requires stabilization and careful monitoring.
 Dermatologic risk warrants surveillance.
 Pediatric use requires tracking growth velocity and puberty.
 Off‑label use for common obesity is not indicated.
-What safeguards are in place for your situation?
+These factors should be reviewed with the treating clinician.

 How It Compares